Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_lr.md

 In this tutorial, we will:
  - set up BioNetGen;
  - explore several key aspects of BioNetGen modeling: rules, species, simulation method, and parameters
- - use BioNetGen to model ligand-receptor dynamics and compute a steady-state concentration of ligands and receptors.
+ - use BioNetGen to model ligand-receptor dynamics and compute a steady state concentration of ligands and receptors.

 ## What is BioNetGen?